christhomson/homebridge-solaredge-kiosk/README.md

-# homebridge-solaredge-inverter
+# homebridge-solaredge-kiosk
-A [SolarEdge](https://www.solaredge.com) Inverter plugin for [Homebridge](https://github.com/nfarina/homebridge).
-This creates a Light Sensor in homekit, where the LUX reading is actually the current power generation in Watts.
+A [SolarEdge](https://www.solaredge.com) Inverter plugin for [Homebridge](https://github.com/homebridge/homebridge).

+This creates a Light Sensor in [HomeKit](https://www.apple.com/ios/home/), where the Lux reading is actually the current power generation in Watts.

-This code is heavily based on the work of Stog's [homebridge-fronius-inverter](https://github.com/Stog/homebridge-fronius-inverter) accessory.
+This is a fork of ecoen66's [homebridge-solaredge-inverter](https://github.com/ecoen66/homebridge-solaredge-inverter) plugin.
+This fork uses the endpoint that powers the SolarEdge kiosk page.
+That plugin is heavily based on the work of Stog's [homebridge-fronius-inverter](https://github.com/Stog/homebridge-fronius-inverter) accessory, and so is this.

 # Installation
 Run these commands:

     % sudo npm install -g homebridge
-    % sudo npm install -g homebridge-solaredge-inverter
+    % sudo npm install -g homebridge-solaredge-kiosk

 NB: If you install homebridge like this: